Line integral convolution: Unsteady Flow LIC (UFLIC)

-Parallel versions
+Parallel

-Since the computation of a LIC image is expensive but inherently parallel, it has also been parallelized and, with availability of GPU-based implementations, it has become interactive on PCs.
-Also for UFLIC an interactive GPU-based implementation has been presented.
+Since the computation of an LIC image is expensive but inherently parallel, the process has been parallelized and, with availability of GPU-based implementations, interactive on PCs.

 Multidimensional

-Note that domain $\Omega$ does not have to be a 2D domain: the method is applicable to higher dimensional domains using multidimensional noise fields.
+Note that the domain $\Omega$ does not have to be a 2D domain: the method is applicable to higher dimensional domains using multidimensional noise fields.
 However, the visualization of the higher-dimensional LIC texture is problematic; one way is to use interactive exploration with 2D slices that are manually positioned and rotated.
 The domain $\Omega$ does not have to be flat either; the LIC texture can be computed also for arbitrarily shaped 2D surfaces in 3D space.